-Craig spent 12 days in the hospital and once he recovered, set out to create awareness of mental health and break down the stigma that surrounds those that suffer from mental health issues.
-He has since become one of Australia's most high profile and most sought-after speakers on mental health awareness, lifestyle, overcoming adversity and work/life balance.
+Craig spent 12 days in hospital and once he had recovered, he set out to create awareness around mental health, with a goal of helping break down the stigma that surrounds mental illness.

 Talking Points